Transformative Technology in the Age of Lithium

-- Portfolio of three prospective lithium exploration projects in Nevada, North America’s lithium hub.
+- At surface soluble lithium exploration projects in Nevada, North America’s lithium hub.

 ENERLET: Lithium Brine Extraction Technology

-In 2016, the companies began a multi-phase testing program to evaluate the economic viability of ENERLET.
-Bypassing the need to build a large stationary lithium carbonate extraction plant or solar evaporation ponds, the technology could generate a quicker path to production at a much lower capital and operating cost.
+Since 2016, Enertopia began sourcing technology that could generate a quicker path to production at a much lower capital and operating cost.
 The technology has serious positive environmental attributes as well considering the much smaller environmental footprint for the pilot plant compared to the thousands of acres required by traditional lithium brine extraction processes.

-The first phase of evaluating the feasibility of recovering lithium from brine using GWT’s technology is complete.
-The evaluation included historic data from producing brines in Clayton Valley, Nevada, and oil well brine formation water from the continental United States; lithium values for the samples were 40, 97, 190 and 423 ppm.
+The first phase of evaluating the potential feasibility of recovering lithium from brine was completed in Q1, 2017.
+The evaluation included historic data from producing brines in Clayton Valley, Nevada, and oil well brine formation water from the continental United States and historic salar data from Argentina, Bolivia, and Chile.

-Enertopia holds a portfolio of three lithium projects totaling 2,560 acres in Nevada’s lithium hub with mining-friendly government policies and excellent access to infrastructure and skilled labor.
+Enertopia holds a 100% royalty free interest in 160 acres in Nevada’s lithium hub with mining-friendly government policies and excellent access to infrastructure and skilled labor.

 Robert McAllister is an experienced investor and corporate communications specialist, with a focus on the mining and oil & gas sectors.
 Between August 2008 to September 2011, McAllister was involved in the restructuring of a public international oil & gas company, taking the company from zero revenue and in debt to cash flow positive.
 McAllister has also provided and written business and investment articles from 1996 to 2006 in various North American publications focused on oil & gas and mining companies.